physical-biology-of-chromatin/LatticePoly/README.md

 6)All parameters regarding the fork dynamics (link and replstatus) are updated.

-When two fork meets (two consecutive fork) a similar procedure is used but 2 monomer (and no bonds) are created: to adjust this inconsistency I set a probability of 0.5 to "open" the replication bubble.
+When two fork meets (two consecutive fork) a similar procedure is used but 2 monomer and one bonds between them are created: to adjust this inconsistency I set a probability of 0.5 to "open" the replication bubble.

 Comments/ Errors: